ZNickq/titu-app/README.md

 Titu App
 -----------

 This app displays a list of movies from https://www.themoviedb.org/.
-It allows searching for a particular movies, and contains the following features:
+It contains the following features:

 - TextView, ImageView, ConstraintLayout, ScrollView, DataBinding (All Activities / Views)
 - Activities, fragments, nav graph (All Activities, nav_graph.xml)